Class Containers

 public static int hashMapCapacity(int count)

-Returns the capacity to be given to the HashMap constructor for holding the given number of elements.
+Returns the capacity to give to the HashMap and HashSet constructors for holding the given number of elements.
 This method computes the capacity for the default load factor, which is 0.75.
+This capacity is applicable to the following classes: HashSet, HashMap, LinkedHashSet and LinkedHashMap.
+This capacity is not applicable to IdentityHashMap.

 Parameters: